johnwcowan/r7rs-work/FuturesCowan.md

 sharing the same thread in a thread pool, and this choice depends on how heavyweight SRFI 18 threads are on a particular implementation.

 Compared to threads,
 futures are more modern in style and hopefully easier to use.
 Each future is represented to other futures, including itself, by a unique *future object*, a member of a disjoint type.

-## Future states
+It is recognized that the term *future* is already used in a variety of ways.

+## States of futures

 * A *running* future is one that is currently executing.
-  There can be more than one future running in parallel on a multiprocessor machine.
+  There can be more than one future running in parallel.

 * A *runnable* future is one that is ready to execute or running.